cbarkachi/Political-Quiz-Generator/README.md

 To run, add questions and open the html file.

 For use with a currently existing site, add the html file to your site and if needed, modify the script sources add the bottom.
 The unmodified setup assumes that a js folder exists in the same directory as the html file.

+This version relies on a Bootstrap CDN but you can easily go without it.